potiuk/airflow/canned-responses.md

 Thanks for keeping things secure for airflow, but this request is invalid.

-It is described in our model and the issue has been already addressed https://nvd.nist.gov/vuln/detail/CVE-2023-37379
+It is described in our model, and the issue has already been addressed https://nvd.nist.gov/vuln/detail/CVE-2023-37379

-We identified that test connection feature opens up various ways how users who have access to it could abuse various kind of capabilities given by a various kinds of connections: RCE, arbitrary file read, Denial of service and likely all kinds of capabilities that are often (in systems that are open-up to public use, given to users who have no high privileges can be considered as a vulnerability).
+We identified that the test connection feature opens up various ways for how users who have access to it could abuse various kinds of capabilities given by various kinds of connections: RCE, arbitrary file read, Denial of service and likely all kinds of capabilities that are often (in systems that are open up to public use, given to users with no high privileges, can be considered a vulnerability).

 We addressed it in Airflow 2.7.0 by: